carrieje/cozy-konnector-connection/README.md

 }
 ```

-`connection.init` ends with an empty `Promise.resolve` if login is successfull
+`connection.init` ends by resolving a promise with `$` cheerio response body as
-according to its basic validation method.
+argument if login is successfull according to its basic validation method.
 The default one is to check if `statusCode` of the `POST` is `200`.
 If it is not the case, a `new Error('LOGIN_FAILED')` is thrown.